 GeneCards Summary for UIMC1 Gene

 UIMC1 (Ubiquitin Interaction Motif Containing 1) is a Protein Coding gene.
-Diseases associated with UIMC1 include Familial Breast Cancer.
-Among its related pathways are Cell Cycle Checkpoints and DNA Double-Strand Break Repair.
-GO annotations related to this gene include histone binding and K63-linked polyubiquitin binding.
+Among its related pathways are Cell Cycle, Mitotic and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include histone binding and K63-linked polyubiquitin modification-dependent protein binding.

 UniProtKB/Swiss-Prot for UIMC1 Gene

 Ubiquitin-binding protein (PubMed:24627472).
 Specifically recognizes and binds Lys-63-linked ubiquitin (PubMed:19328070, Ref.37).
 Plays a central role in the BRCA1-A complex by specifically binding Lys-63-linked ubiquitinated histones H2A and H2AX at DNA lesions sites, leading to target the BRCA1-BARD1 heterodimer to sites of DNA damage at double-strand breaks (DSBs).
 The BRCA1-A complex also possesses deubiquitinase activity that specifically removes Lys-63-linked ubiquitin on histones H2A and H2AX.
 Also weakly binds monoubiquitin but with much less affinity than Lys-63-linked ubiquitin.
 May interact with monoubiquitinated histones H2A and H2B; the relevance of such results is however unclear in vivo.
 Does not bind Lys-48-linked ubiquitin.
 May indirectly act as a transcriptional repressor by inhibiting the interaction of NR6A1 with the corepressor NCOR1.